MyFTB/BungeeForge/README.md

 # BungeeForge

 BungeeForge is a Forge mod that implements BungeeCord (legacy) protocol.
 At first it was developed to support Velocity legacy forwarding but it can also work for other Bungee proxies.

+## Disclaimer

+This Repository is a fork of the original [BungeeForge](https://github.com/caunt/BungeeForge) repository.
+It also uses Code from the [Proxy-Compatible-Forge](https://github.com/adde0109/Proxy-Compatible-Forge) repository.
+See `WrappableArgumentNodeStubMixin.java` for more information.

+This repository is not affiliated with the original BungeeForge repository.
+It is a fork that is maintained by the [MyFTB Server Network](https://myftb.de/) Team.
+Feel free to check out our Minecraft Servers.

+## Supported Version of this Fork:

+- NeoForge 1.21.1

+Every other version is and will not be supported by this fork.
+If you have issues with other versions, please refer to the original repository.

+## Changes of this Fork:

+- Added support for NeoForge 1.21.1
+- Added Fix for Argument Errors in NeoForge 1.21.1
+- Disables users to join if they are not coming from a proxy

 ## Usage:
 - Download the mod into mods/ directory on your server